acceleratedscience/open-ad-toolkit/README.md

         add toolkit rxn

 -   **Running Bash Commands**<br>
-    To run any command as a bash command, prepend it with `openad` and make sure to prepend any quotes with `\`.
+    To run any command in bash mode, prepend it with `openad` and make sure to prepend any quotes with `\`.

         openad show molecules using file \'base_molecules.sdf\'